Home » Understanding Geometry: Key Concepts Every Student Should Know

 Perimeter

 Perimeter is the total distance around a shape.
-It is commonly used for fencing, borders, and outlines.
+It is used for fencing land or outlining spaces.

 Area